-- Schemes must be submitted by the deadline of 30 November 2013.
-The scheme submission form in Appendix 1 must be provided as a summary of the scheme along with any required relevant information (as determined by the Programme Administrator) about the scheme; - Schemes must be implemented within Northern Ireland; - Scheme submissions and the information contained within must comply with the NISEP operational rules and procedures as set out in this Framework Document; - Bids for funding for individual schemes must be at least £50,000; - Funding must be targeted at activities that result in sustainable energy measures being adopted.
-Funding cannot be used for research, demonstration or purely educational projects; - Schemes must be designed to target either priority or non-priority customers but not both; - Schemes aimed at priority group customers must be targeted in line with the guidance provided in Section 2.6 and 2.7 of this document; - Measures promoted must be in customers' financial interest.
+- Schemes must be submitted by the deadline of 30 November 2014.
+The scheme submission form in Appendix 1 must be provided as a summary of the scheme along with any required relevant information (as determined by the Programme Administrator) about the scheme; - Schemes must be implemented within Northern Ireland; - Scheme submissions and the information contained within must comply with the NISEP operational rules and procedures as set out in this Framework Document; - Bids for funding for individual schemes must be at least £50,000; - Funding must be targeted at activities that result in sustainable energy measures being installed and it must be possible to verify and quality check the installations.
+Funding cannot be used for research, demonstration, purely educational projects or initiatives that only distribute measures with no guarantee of installation; - Schemes must be designed to target either priority or non-priority customers but not both; - Schemes aimed at priority group customers must be targeted in line with the guidance provided in Section 2.6 and 2.7 of this document; - Measures promoted must be in customers' financial interest.
 In other words, the present value of the lifetime customer benefits (energy bill savings and improved comfort) should exceed the cost of the measures; - Measures promoted must be proven technology which meet or exceed relevant standards (e.g. safety, quality, etc) and are approved by the Programme Administrator.
 Measures must comply with the specifications set out in Appendix 6, Guidance on the use of Energy Efficiency and Sustainable Energy Measures (refer to the Programme Administrator for any types of measures not included in this appendix).
 There should be no overlap with other grant or incentive schemes external to the NISEP for a particular measure/technology; - Schemes must be designed and managed cost effectively.
-In order to demonstrate this, Primary Bidders and their partners and subcontractors must retain accurate records of the procurement process that they have undertaken (see 1.6 of this document for examples of good practice in procurement processes); - By way of their procurement process, Primary Bidders must ensure that all contracts with and between Scheme Managers and/or subcontractors and suppliers of measures ensure a 'level playing field' between energy service providers; - Schemes must meet the additionality criteria defined in Section 2.2 below;
+In order to demonstrate this, Primary Bidders and their partners and subcontractors must retain accurate records of the procurement process that they have undertaken (see 1.6 of this document for examples of good practice in procurement processes); - By way of their procurement process, Primary Bidders must ensure that all contracts with and between Scheme Managers and/or subcontractors and suppliers of measures ensure a 'level playing field' between energy service providers; - Schemes must meet the additionality criteria defined in Section 2.2 below: